 Indicator Definition 2017.

 Proportion of households with multichannel television, by type This is the proportion of households with multichannel television (TV) and by type of multichannel service.

 Cable TV (CATV) 58.4%

 HH13 Direct-to-home (DTH) satellite services 8.3%

 IPTV 18.1%

 Digital terrestrial TV (DTT) 30.4%

-Barriers to household Internet access are:
+Barriers to household

+Internet access are:

-Do not need the Internet (not useful, not interesting, lack of local content) 22.4 %
+Do not need the Internet (not useful, not interesting, 22.4 %

-Have access to the Internet elsewhere 2.3 %
+Have access to the Internet

+elsewhere 2.3 %

+Lack of confidence, knowl-

-HH14 7.3 %
+ШΠ/ι edge or skills to use the 7.3 %

+ΠΠΙ 4 Internet

-Cost of the equipment is too high 7.8 %
+Cost of the equipment is 7.8 %

-Cost of the service is too high 7.0%
+Cost of the service is too

+high 7.0%

-Privacy or security concerns 0.2 %
+Privacy or security 0.2.0/

+concerns U.Z %

-Internet service is not available in the area 0.5 %
+Internet service is not 0.5 %

+available in the area

-Individuals with ICT skills, by type of skills
+type of skills

-Copying or moving a file or folder 74.5%
+Copying or moving a file or

+folder /4.5%

-Using Word text processing software 54.5%
+Using Word text processing 54.5%

+software

-Using a spreadsheet program 34.2%
+Using a spreadsheet 34.2%

+Installing and configuring

-HH15 Installing and configuring software 38.5%
+HH15 software 38.5%

-Creating electronic presenta- tions with presentation soft- ware (including text, images, sound, video or charts) 35.0%
+Creating electronic presenta-

+tions with presentation soft- 35.0%

+ware (including text, images, 55.070

+sound, video or charts]

-Transferring files between a computer and other devices 52.3%
+Iransferring files between a 52.3%

-Writing a computer pro- gram using a specialized programming language 5.8%
+Writing a computer pro-

+aram using a specialized 5.8%

+programming language

 HH16 Household expenditure on ICT This measures the percentage of total household expenditure that is expended on ICT (telephone and telefax equipment, telephone and telefax services, equipment for the reception, recording and re- production of sound and picture, information processing equipment, Repair of audio-visual, photographic and information processing equipment, etc.) 5.7%